Humanoid robot starts work at Japanese department store

 After the performance, in which it appeared as if Chihira had lip-synched, the robot asked for applause for Iwashita.

-Chihira, currently not programed to respond to customer complaints or questions, is not the only robot to work in retail.
+Chihira, currently not programmed to respond to customer complaints or questions, is not the only robot to work in retail.
 Last year, Nestle said it would enlist SoftBank Corp’s humanoid robots, Pepper, to help sell its coffee makers at home appliances stores across Japan.
+(Reporting by Reuters Television; Editing by Crispian Balmer)